telerik/maui-docs/knowledge-base/chart-create-line-series-animations.md

 	}
 ```

-**UpdateNativeWidget** method takes care of allowing animations for the chart. **CreateChartDelegate** supplies an instance of a class that inherits from **TKChartDelegate**, configured with animations as per the [iOS chart help](https://docs.telerik.com/devtools/xamarin/nativecontrols/ios/chart/animations/custom). **ChartWithAnimationDelegate** inherits from Telerik.XamarinForms.ChartRenderer.iOS.CartesianChartDelegate, which in turn inherits from **TKChartdelegate**.
-This way you only need to extend it with the desired features:
+**2.** The `UpdateNativeWidget` method takes care of allowing animations for the Chart.
+The `CreateChartDelegate` method supplies an instance of a class that inherits from `TKChartDelegate`, configured with animations as per the [iOS chart help](https://docs.telerik.com/devtools/xamarin/nativecontrols/ios/chart/animations/custom).
+The `ChartWithAnimationDelegate` method inherits from `Telerik.XamarinForms.ChartRenderer.iOS.CartesianChartDelegate`, which in turn inherits from `TKChartdelegate`.
+As a result, you only need to extend it with the desired features:

 ```C#
 	public class ChartWithAnimationDelegate : CartesianChartDelegate